Sarah Jo Pender: "Female Charles Manson" label

 In 2002, during her trial, Marion County Deputy Prosecutor Larry Sells likened Pender to a "Female Charles Manson" to describe her alleged influence over Hull.
 This comparison was relayed by the media on several occasions, and it has regularly resurfaced since in the online media.
-Supporters of Pender claim the comparison is inappropriate because Pender did not plan, commit, or pressure Hull into murdering Nordman and Cataldi.
-They claim that even if Pender had been involved in planning the murders, the comparison would still be grossly exaggerated; Charles Manson was a guru with a juvenile offender record and a psychiatric history, who led several members of his sect to commit several murders on several occasions over a period of several months.

 In 2009 and during his trial, Spitler explained that he had been manipulated by Pender.
 At the time of the escape, Indiana Department of Correction Commissioner Edwin Buss told the media that Pender had "manipulated him to the point where [he had planned his day] to get a vehicle inside the facility and take her outside the facility."
 Detectives said that she had first seduced, and then coerced, Spitler into helping her to escape.
-Interviewed by America's Most Wanted, Sells said (concerning Pender) that "Lurking within is a dark evil demon […] she has the ability to seduce people into committing atrocious acts […] she has a Charles Manson-like ability to manipulate people."
+Interviewed by America's Most Wanted, Sells said (concerning Pender) that "Lurking within is a dark evil demon [...] she has the ability to seduce people into committing atrocious acts [...] she has a Charles Manson-like ability to manipulate people."
 The America's Most Wanted website made a particularly dramatic depiction of Pender, labeling her a "cunning and dangerous fugitive" and asking viewers to call "before she has the opportunity to kill again."
 It said that "Pender used her body to get what she desired most -- Freedom."
 The show also talked about "her manipulative ways."
 In a controversial book about Pender, journalist Steve Miller also compared her to an evil, supernatural being and wrote, "Vampires, as the lore has it, exist on the essence of others.
 Sarah Pender was a vampire in the emotional and mental sense."